rasamadeu/abelian-vlq/README.md

 in the terminal, where n_u and n_d are the number of up and down isosinglet VLQs, respectively.

+> [!IMPORTANT]
+> Remember to modify minimisation.py to accomodate the case you wish to study, since this step must be manually defined.

+### Conditions

+There are several conditions which you can redefine in the scripts to accomodate your demands:

+- texture_zeros.py
+    - In line 202 there is a block of code where extra compatibility criteria may be defined.
+    There, you find the criteria that at least 1 VLQ must be coupled to the SM quarks.
+Otherwise, the VLQ would be decoupled and the CKM matrix would remain unitary.
+- minimisation.py

 ## Issues

 Currently, the minimisation.py script must be manually updated to perform the minimisation step in the procedure pipeline.
 It would be useful to automate this step.